rudrakshkarpe/Speech-Translation-in-Real-Time/README.md

 - [x]  Repository for the Project
 - [x]  Documenting the ideas in README.md
-- [x]  Pushing the gradle and project code in the repo
+- [x]  Pushing the Gradle and project code in the repo
 - [x]  Learn more about the Google translate API